-- 5.5.1 The convention for naming switches shall be: - a) Power Switches: assign the switch an odd number (even numbers are not used) starting from one, increasing from left to right (e.g. 1, 3, 5).
-For crossovers, assign the same number suffixed with letter "A" and "B" (e.g. 1A, 1B), where A is the west or north end of such crossover and B is the east or south end. - b) Hand Operated Switches: label either EL (Electric Lock) or HOS (Hand Operated Switch) depending on whether electric locks or switch circuit controllers are applied.
-Numbering is not required. - 5.5.2 Switch names shall be consistent in usage among Local Control Panels, design sketches, circuit nomenclature, house wire tagging, software nomenclature, and R&A Charts.
+- 5.5.1 The convention for naming switches shall be: - a) Power Switches shall be assigned an odd number (even numbers are not used) starting from one and increasing from the west or north (i.e., 1, 3, 5, etc.).
+Crossover Switches shall be assigned the same number suffixed with the letter's "A" and "B" (i.e., 1A, 1B, etc.), where A is the west or north end of such crossover, and B is the east or south end. - b) Hand Operated Switches shall be labelled either EL (Electric Lock) or HOS (Hand Operated Switch) depending on whether electric locks or switch circuit controllers are applied.
+The label shall be suffixed with the mileage of the switch points. - 5.5.2 Switch names shall be consistent in usage among Local Control Panels, design sketches, circuit nomenclature, house wire tagging, software nomenclature, and R&A Charts.